Barbapapazes/refined-aneo-progessi/README.md

-# Userscript: Refined GitHub Notifications
+# Userscript: Refined Aneo Progessi

-Enhances the GitHub Notifications page, making it more productive and less noisy.
+UserScript that enhances the Progessi of Aneo.

 [Install on Greasyfork](https://greasyfork.org/en/scripts/461320-refined-github-notifications)